ombaviskar18/SomniaGuardian/VERCEL_ENV_SETUP.md

 ---

-**After setting up these environment variables, your ZetaGuardian backend API will be fully functional!** 🚀
+**After setting up these environment variables, your SomniaGuardian backend API will be fully functional!** 🚀